Firms in the Spotlight Social housing: local authorities and registered providers

 Work highlights

-• Instructed to negotiate a bespoke works agreement for L&Q Group in relation to gas safety upgrade works with the ultimate landlord and freeholder.
-This has involved detailed review and negotiation of the underlying building contract, together with drafting provisions in the works agreement to cover access, defects and delay.
+• Advised L&Q Group on negotiating a bespoke works agreement in relation to gas safety upgrade works with the ultimate landlord and freeholder, which involved a detailed review and negotiation of the underlying building contract, together with drafting provisions in the works agreement to cover access, defects, and delay.

-• Instructed by One Housing Group Limited in relation to the highly intricate Granville Road regeneration scheme involving infill development between Council tower blocks.
-Dealt with the phased acquisition of the affordable housing for One Housing Group Limited, as well as the subsequent transfer of the long-term management of the estate to One Housing Group Limited.
+• Advised One Housing Group Limited on the highly intricate Granville Road regeneration scheme involving infill development between council tower blocks, dealing with the phased acquisition of the affordable housing as well as the subsequent transfer of the long-term management of the estate to the client.

 Penningtons Manches Cooper LLP